Brilliant Earth Review | Read Before Buying

 As with anything relying on a supply chain, there can be unforeseen delays.
 That could come from from Brilliant Earth’s suppliers or the postal service that is shipping to you, so to avoid frustration, I recommend building in a buffer for your timings on when you hope to receive the ring.
 By doing so, you’ll also be giving yourself some extra time to plan the perfect proposal!

 If you’re outside the USA, there are additional things to consider when making the decision on whether Brilliant Earth is the right retailer for you.
 Click below to access your local guide:

 As an online retailer, Brilliant Earth benefits from the economies of scale as many online retailers, which allows them to offer significantly lower prices than traditional bricks-and-mortar jewelers.

 But with all of the different options available, it can be difficult to know how each of the options compares to each other.

-We compared four diamonds with identical specs to see how they stacked up:
+I compared four diamonds with identical specs to see how they stacked up:

 - Carat weight: 1 carat